 5 Tips for Handling Confidential Records During a Commercial Move

-From employee information to company legal documents, all businesses store confidential records that they must keep private and secure.
-This is particularly true for businesses such as medical practices, law firms, and financial services firms, which tend to store large amounts of highly sensitive client information.
-If these records are not properly protected and their contents are accessed by someone without authority to do so, the array of frightening risks may include identity theft, lawsuits against the organization, reputational damage, and more.
-Amidst the upheaval of a commercial move or build-out, it becomes increasingly likely that privacy breaches will occur and important records will be damaged or misplaced.
+From employee information to legal documents, all businesses store confidential records that they must keep private and secure.
+This is particularly true for medical practices, law firms and financial services firms, which tend to store large amounts of highly sensitive client information.
+A failure to properly protect confidential records and their contents, leaves information vulnerable to access by someone without authority.
+Regardless, businesses today are at a higher risk of data breaches, which can result in identity theft and other dangers.
+If a breach occurs, companies and organizations are susceptible to lawsuits against, reputational damage, and business loss.

-- Prior to the move, review all records and shred any that are no longer needed.
-This could help to reduce moving expenses and, by eliminating clutter, make it easier to keep track of important records.
-Additionally, ensure that confidential records are properly sorted from those that are non-confidential, which will help you formulate a clear idea of which items must be handled with maximum care.
+Prior to the move, review all records and shred any that are no longer needed.
+Properly discarding old records and clutter makes it easier to track important records and can help reduce moving expenses, Additionally, ensuring that confidential records are properly sorted from those that are non-confidential, will help to clearly identify which items must be handled with maximum care.

-- Scan essential files into a computer and back them up to a securely protected electronic location.
-Even if your organization is not planning an upcoming move, maintaining electronic records of important documents is a sound business practice.
-If you have not already done this, note that it may be a time-consuming process and should be started well in advance of a commercial move!
+Scan essential hard copy files and back up all electronic files to a securely protected location.
+Whether you are planning an office move or not, maintaining secure electronic records of important documents is a sound business practice.
+Note that it may be a time-consuming process and should be started well in advance of a commercial move.

-- Designate one employee (or a small team) to handle the confidential records before, during and after the move, including the packing, transportation, and unpacking processes.
-These individuals must be trustworthy and authorized to access the information contained in the records.
-By minimizing the number of people who handle your organization’s important records, you can reduce the risk that confidential information will be compromised.
+Designate a trusted employee (or a small team) to handle the confidential records before, during and after the move.
+This includes the packing, transportation and unpacking processes.
+These individuals must be authorized to access the information contained in the records.
+By minimizing the number of people who handle your organization’s important records, you reduce the risk that confidential information will be compromised.

-- Package records in durable containers that are sealed securely for the move and labeled with your organization’s contact information.
-Utilize a numbering system, whereby each box is assigned a number that corresponds to a document describing the contents of the boxes by their numbers.
-As your organization settles into the new space, the individuals assigned to handle confidential records can use this document to verify that each numbered box has arrived with all of its contents intact.
+Prior to moving day, package records in durable containers that are sealed securely and labeled with your organization’s contact information.
+Utilize a numbering system, whereby each box is assigned a number that corresponds to a document describing the contents.
+As your organization gets settled into its new space, the individuals assigned to handle confidential records can refer to the document to verify that each box arrived safely with all its contents intact.

-- Plan how records will be stored in the new space.
-Moving offers an excellent opportunity to reorganize important records and possibly come up with a more effective system of storing them.
-Consider where you will keep records in the new location and how you will control access to confidential information.
-Be sure to address often-overlooked details, such as whether the floors in the storage room are sturdy enough to support the weight of heavy filing cabinets, and whether some records need to be stored under any particular conditions—for example, in a room with temperature or humidity controls.
+Outline a plan for how confidential records will be stored in the new office space.
+Moving is an ideal opportunity to reorganize important records and to develop an effective system for storing.
+Consider where records will be housed in your new location and how you will control access to any confidential information.
+Be sure to address often-overlooked details, such as whether the floors in the storage room are sturdy enough to support the weight of heavy filing cabinets and if some records need to be stored under particular conditions.
+For example, some files or materials must be kept in a room with temperature or humidity controls.